 When you move the pointer over a thumbnail, a popup menu with more information about that web map or feature service is displayed:

-- The icon indicates that this web map contains variable that you can use to create maps using the Color-coded maps and Smart maps search workflows.
+- The icon indicates that this web map contains variables that you can use to create maps using the Color-Coded Maps and Smart Map Search workflows.
+Learn more.

 - The icon indicates that this web map contains layers that you can convert into sites.